KasparEtter/ef1p/internet/index.md

   However, due to the above design decision,
   DNSSEC signatures cannot depend on fresh data from the client.
-  Since the potentially precomputed signatures stay the same for many requests and DNSSEC doesn't authenticate anything else in the response (such as the DNS packet itself including its header), an attacker can replay outdated DNS records including their DNSSEC signatures.
+  Since the potentially precomputed signatures stay the same for many requests and DNSSEC doesn't authenticate anything else in the response, such as the DNS packet itself including its header, an attacker can replay outdated DNS records including their DNSSEC signatures.
   In order to limit the period during which DNS records can be replayed, `RRSIG` records include an expiration date,